 Both of Mondongo’s restaurants in Medellín are accessible via the Medellín metro.
 The El Poblado location is about a 15-minute walk uphill from the Poblado metro station on Line A. And the Laureles location is about a 10-minute walk from the Estadio metro station on Line B.

-Also, you could travel via taxi or Uber to the nearest restaurant from your location in the metro area.
-Just provide the taxi or Uber driver one of the addresses above.
+Also, you could travel via taxi to the nearest restaurant from your location in the metro area.
+Just provide the taxi driver one of the addresses above.
 In addition, these restaurants are popular and well-known.
 So, many drivers will know where they are located.

 The Best Colombia Food (Comida Típica) in Medellín

 So far on the Medellin Guru site we have looked at eight of the best Colombian food restaurants in Medellín metro area with good comida típica – traditional Colombian dishes: